Hawking-Page phase transition, Page curve and islands in black holes: The first law of entanglement and the Hawking-Page transition

 \section{The first law of entanglement and the Hawking-Page transition}

-In this section, we first calculate the change of the holographic entanglement entropy when the Hawking-Page phase transition happens for a spherical region in this geometry by the AdS/CFT correspondence.
+In this section, we study the first law of entanglement in the system.
+We first calculate the change of holographic entanglement entropy when the Hawking-Page phase transition occurs for a spherical region in this geometry, using the AdS/CFT correspondence.

-The function $f(r)$ of \eqref{eq:fr} contains the information about the excitation properties of the boundary CFT.
-For a pure AdS spacetime the three-dimensional function $f(r)$ is
+The function \(f(r)\) in Eq.~\eqref{eq:fr} encodes the excitation properties of the boundary CFT.
+For a pure AdS spacetime, the three-dimensional function \(f(r)\) is

-This expression corresponds to the ground state in the two-dimensional boundary CFT.
-In the boundary, we divide the total system into $A$ and $B$.
-The entanglement entropy $S_{A}$ for a subsystem $A$ is defined by $S_{A}=-\text{Tr}\rho_{A}\log\rho_{A}$, where $\rho_{A}=\text{Tr}_{B}\rho_{\text{total}}$ is the reduced density matrix of the subsystem $A$ and defined by tracing out with respect to $B$ from the total density matrix of the system.
-In the gravity dual, the formula for the holographic entanglement entropy is given by~\cite{PhysRevLett.96.181602}
+which corresponds to the ground state of the two-dimensional boundary CFT.
+On the boundary, we divide the total system into subsystems \(A\) and \(B\).
+The entanglement entropy \(S_A\) of subsystem \(A\) is defined as \(S_A = -\operatorname{Tr}\rho_A \log \rho_A\), where \(\rho_A = \operatorname{Tr}_B \rho_{\text{total}}\) is the reduced density matrix obtained by tracing out \(B\) from the total density matrix.
+In the gravity dual, the holographic entanglement entropy is given by~\cite{PhysRevLett.96.181602}

-where $\gamma_{A}$ is a minimal area surface extending into the bulk.
+where \(\gamma_A\) is the minimal-area surface extending into the bulk.